-Sibos trees will be planted in the Tigray region in the north of Ethiopia, also known as the cradle of humanity and civilization.
-The Desa’a forest reserve was once the largest and oldest rift-valley remnant dry Afromontane forest (154,071 ha.) in the area and directly provides essential ecosystem services to more than half a million people.
-This forest is a biodiversity hotspot, home to many threatened species.
-It has an important function for climate mitigation and adaptation as well as water supply in a region directly threatened by desertification coming from the North and from the East.
-It is located within the African Great Green Wall.
+Sibos trees will be planted in the Tigray region in the north of Ethiopia.
+The Desa’a forest reserve was once the largest and oldest remnant dry forest in the area.
+It pro-vides an essential ecosystem to more than half a million people and is a biodiversity hotspot, home to many threatened species.
+It has an important role in climate mitigation and adaptation as well as water supply in a region directly threatened by the encroaching desert.

 Helping the Honeypot

-- NASSA (Newham All Stars Sports Academy) – ExCeL partners with NASSA, which works with children across the area to provide sports coaching, training and after school and holiday activities.
+- NASSA (Newham All Stars Sports Academy) – ExCeL partners with NASSA to provide children across Newham with sports coaching, training and after school and holiday activities.

-- Furniture donations – Old or disused furniture which is no longer needed is donated to Ghana through a partnership with Betrand & Co Consultancy and the Members of Parliament of Ghana.
+- Furniture donations – Old or disused furniture is donated to Ghana through a partnership with Betrand & Co Consultancy and the Members of Parliament of Ghana.

-- Nurturing young talent – In 2018, ExCeL hosted London City Airport’s annual STEM Day.
-The event brought together some of the best-known business names in the UK to tackle the rising skills shortage in the fields of Science, Technology, Engineering and Maths (STEM).
+- Nurturing young talent – In 2018, ExCeL hosted London City Airport’s annual STEM Day, bringing together the best-known business names in the UK to tackle the skills shortage in the fields of Science, Technology, Engineering and Maths (STEM).

-- Reducing waste – Between January and December 2017, the ExCeL recycled 2,615 tonnes of waste and created 1,807 tonnes of refuse-derived fuels from waste.
-The ExCeL has the largest commercial wormery in the UK, containing over 300,000 worms!
+- Reducing waste – In 2017, ExCeL recycled 2,615 tonnes of waste and created 1,807 tonnes of fuel from waste.
+ExCeL has the largest commercial wormery in the UK, with over 300,000 worms!